Updates to LG Electronics Service Terms of Use and Privacy Policy (12/12/2024)

 Next Steps:

-You will be invited to accept the updated version of our Terms of Use on and from [12/12/2024].
+You will be invited to accept the updated version of our Terms of Use and Privacy Policy on and from [12/12/2024].

 If you do not agree to the changes, you will be able to terminate your LG account at any time.